XRTK/com.xrtk.core/articles/00-GettingStarted.md

 The Mixed Reality Toolkit's primary focus is to make it extremely easy to get started creating Mixed Reality applications and to accelerate deployment to multiple platforms from the same Unity project.

+The goal of the Mixed Reality Toolkit is to enable developers to build a single project for multiple platforms, building for each platform from Unity as required without all the normal complexities of handling different XR SDKs.

 <a href="https://medium.com/@stephen_hodgson/the-mixed-reality-framework-6fdb5c11feb2">![[More information about the architecture and design of the Mixed Reality Toolkit](https://medium.com/@stephen_hodgson/the-mixed-reality-framework-6fdb5c11feb2)](https://miro.medium.com/max/11666/1*JSU5Me8i2GUHcmbiUTsrlw.jpeg)</a>
 > [More information about the architecture and design of the Mixed Reality Toolkit](https://medium.com/@stephen_hodgson/the-mixed-reality-framework-6fdb5c11feb2)